Mailing Address: 0101 Old Main Hill

 - Be from a licensed professional such as a medical doctor, audiologist, or psychologist.

 - Be in writing, printed on letterhead with the name, and specialty of the provider stated.

 - Clearly state the nature of the disability.

 - Discuss limitations that might arise in the academic environment.

 The DRC follows relevant state and federal regulations with regard to confidentiality.
 DRC records are maintained in locked filing cabinets and secure electronic files.
-These files are retained for approximately seven years, after which they are destroyed.
+No one other than DRC staff has immediate access to these files.

 Will my transcripts indicate that I received DRC services?